justinjaywang/portfolio/source/_posts/active-classrooms.md

 Rather than focus directly on what people said they wanted (more comfortable chairs), we wondered if we could address the underlying issue and concentrate instead on building a product that encourages regular movement.
 Then, students wouldn't be sitting for long periods of time.

-We identified the most important things product needs:
+We identified the most important product needs:

 1. *Stimulate learning*.
 People learn better when active and free to move around.
 2. *Facilitate collaboration and communication*.
 The added value of the classroom environment is interacting with other students.